-September is National Sewing Month, so we are celebrating all the things that make sewing great.
+There are so many things that make sewing great.
 A lot of those “things” are the fantastic notions and tools that make our project construction fast, easy, and fun.
 But there are so many… everywhere… all over my work space.
-Time for a bit of tidying up with our Multi-Pocket Table Top Sewing Caddy.
-Our sample caddy is not only filled with incredible Dritz® notions, tools, and more; you’ll see within our instructions below how we used many of them.
+Time for a bit of sewing room tidying up with our Multi-Pocket Table Top Sewing Caddy.

 What will you put in your ten pockets?
 There’s a triple pocket on both the exterior and interior, an additional double-pocket on the interior, and two side panel pockets with snap flaps to secure your smaller items.
-There are several hard-working Dritz products holding everything together: Plastic Snaps on the side pockets, Double Cap Rivets holding the Belting handles in place, even an interior lanyard with a Swivel Hook.
-We used ours to clip onto a pair of small Omnigrid 4” Needlecraft Scissors, making them easy to find and pull up from within the caddy.
+There are several hard-working products holding everything together: plastic snaps on the side pockets, double cap rivets holding the handles in place, even an interior lanyard with a Swivel Hook.
+We used ours to clip onto a pair of small scissors, making them easy to find and pull up from within the caddy.

 If you’re hesitant to tackle a three-dimensional project – don’t be!
 We’ve done all the hard work for you.
 There’s a free PDF pattern bundle for all the main pieces so you can be confident those pretty bottom curves will align perfectly.

 The front and back panels with their pockets are put together as flat pieces, making all the steps straightforward.
 You’ll then make the long side-bottom panel that will wrap the front and back, extending above the caddy on either side to create the fold over pocket flaps.
 The seam allowance is formed on the exterior and bound all around.